-The Dissertation Writing Retreat provides participants with space, time, and encouragement to make progress on their doctoral dissertations in the company of other writers.The retreat is made possible with the resources and support of the Graduate School, Sheridan Center, and Libraries, and is lead by the Associate Director of the Writing Center, Stacy Kastner.
+The Dissertation Writing Retreat provides up to 30 participants with structure, time, and encouragement to make progress on their doctoral dissertations in the company of other writers.
+This synchronous, week-long, virtual writing retreat will provide dissertators with structure and community for productive dissertation writing.

-When: Monday, July 31 through Friday, August 4th, 9:30 am - 4:00 pm
+When: Monday, July 6 through Friday, July 10, 2020, from 9:30 am to 4:00 pm

 Who can apply?

-All doctoral students who are in the process of writing their dissertations, that is students who have had their dissertation proposals accepted and have sufficient research completed and/or data collected to proceed with writing.
+All doctoral students who are in the process of writing their dissertations; that is, students who have had their dissertation proposals accepted and have sufficient research completed and/or data collected to proceed with writing.

 What is the format?

-The retreat can host up to 20 participants.
+How to apply?
+Apply online by Wednesday, July 1, 2020.
+The retreat can host up to 30 participants.

 - Attend all five days of the retreat (9:30am - 4:00pm, Mon.-Fri.) and participate in all morning and afternoon group meetings.